-For nearly two years, Wisconsin Governor Scott Walker has been dogged by an investigation into activities surrounding the contested recall elections of 2011 and 2012.
-Yet many details of the investigation have been kept secret.
-On Thursday, however, a federal appeals court released 268 pages of documents that help shed some light on what's been going on.
+For nearly two years, Wisconsin Governor Scott Walker and several of his associates have been dogged by an investigation into activities surrounding the contested recall elections of 2011 and 2012.
+Yet many details of the investigation have been kept secret, trickling out only gradually in various releases of documents.
+Meanwhile, state and federal courts have issued rulings that have slowed the investigation to a halt.

 What's the investigation about?